aaronbloomfield/ccc/hws/btcscript/index.md

 - "Error validating transaction: Transaction ... referenced by input 0 has lesser than 3 outputs" means the UTXO index you provided is too high
 - "Error validating transaction: Error running script for input 0 referencing ... at 0: Script was NOT verified successfully" is when the scripts don't work together
+- A "409 Conflict {}" error occurs when you attempt to spend a UTXO that's already been spent; this usually happens when you forget to set `utxo_index` to an unspent index

 #### Mac OS X issues